kitextech/kitextech.github.io/index.md

 An avid kitesurfer of 8 years, my educational background is in pure and applied mathematics, with a touch of liberal arts -- I took a M Sc in technical physics, and studied mathematics, Archaeology, Greek, Latin, Russian and Japanese on the side.

-I have worked as a management consultant at Oliver Wyman, helped launch a small but very succesful compensation consultancy, advised startups in industries ranging from construction innnovations to mineral prospecting and for the last 5 years I have also been developing software, most notably for Vaavud, mentioned above, and Realm.
+I have worked as a management consultant at Oliver Wyman, helped launch a small but very successful compensation consultancy, advised startups in industries ranging from construction innovations to mineral prospecting and for the last 5 years I have also been developing software, most notably for Vaavud, mentioned above, and Realm.

 ### Heading in the same direction?
 Do you share the same vision for a the kite powered future?
 Get in touch!